hudyu17/personal_hyde/index.md

 title: Home
 ---
 <h1>
-👋 Hi, I'm Hudson.
+Hi, I'm Hudson.
 </h1>

 I study Computer Science and Statistics at the University of Toronto (graduating 2022 or 2023 - it's flexible).

-A bit about me:
+## 👋 A bit about me

 * Associate Consultant Intern at <a href="https://www.mastercardservices.com/en/solutions/mastercard-advisors" target="_blank">Mastercard Advisors</a> (May 2021 - Aug 2021)
 * Data Analytics Intern at <a href="https://www.kijiji.ca" target="_blank">Kijiji</a> (May 2020 - May 2021)